| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 and authorized to perform these calibrations at our lab here in conformance with the standards as set forth

 three Cesium calibrators in our lab here.
-These original 'Dept. of the Army - Office of Civil Defense' calibrators were made for this project
+These original 'Dept. of the Army - Office of Civil Defense' calibrators were specifically and originally designed for

 calibrating these exact same high-range CDV series

 Our full-time RSO (Radiation Safety Officer) and lab director here, has served as an RSO on three separate licenses.
-He began his career in the mid-sixties at Oak Ridge National Labs and subsequently served at both Los Alamos National Laboratory and PanTex Nuclear Weapons Plant facility, as well as numerous nuclear power plants.
+He began his career in the early 60's at Oak Ridge National Labs and subsequently served at both Los Alamos National Laboratory and PanTex Nuclear Weapons Plant facility, as well as numerous nuclear power plants.
 He was a consultant to the Safeguards Program focused on developing the anti-terrorism strategies for nuclear facilities in the US.
 He was also the Chairman of the Nuclear Technology Program at a southern university for seven years and is the author of five books on the subject.
-Also, while at the Texas Bureau of Radiation Control, he not only repaired, maintained and calibrated these same FEMA Civil Defense instruments, but was a certified instructor in the proper use of them in a nuclear emergency.
+Also, while at the Texas Bureau of Radiation Control, he not only repaired, maintained and calibrated these same FEMA Civil Defense radiation detector instruments, but was a certified instructor in the proper use of them in a nuclear emergency.

-Our goals and commitments in both processing, calibrating and distributing these instruments to
+Our goals and commitments in both processing, calibrating and distributing these instruments to emergency agencies and

 the public are covered in greater detail below at the Q&A section entitled: